 Today Rich remains an active artist, sportsman, and teacher.
 He is also an active volunteer.
 Rich serves regularly as a competition judge at the Ward World Championship and the Chesapeake Wildfowl Expo.
 He has been the Carving Committee Secretary at the Easton Waterfowl Festival for 28 years (where he has been an exhibitor for 30 years), he is on the Crisfield Heritage Foundation Advisory Council, and has served in a variety of roles on the Chincoteague Decoy Carvers and Artists Association.
 Rich is also Vice Chairman of the Board of Directors of the Ward Foundation, Ward Foundation Board Liaison for the Competition Committee, a member of the Board Nomination Committee, and Chair of the Ward Museum’s Curatorial Committee.
 He helped to create the Ward Museum’s Chesapeake Wildfowl Expo, with special attention to the Chesapeake Challenge decoy carving competition.
 Through these positions Rich takes an active role in helping to maintain the integrity, and shape the future, of the Ward Museum and Foundation.
 He balances all of this with making time to enjoy life at his home on the Big Annemessic River in Marion Station, along with his wife Nancy, and regular visits from his daughter and son-in-law, and two grandchildren.

 For his service to the Ward Museum and Foundation, his many accomplishments in the world of decoy carving, and commitment to teaching the craft and continuing the heritage of carving, the Ward Foundation is pleased to honor Rich Smoker as a 2016 Living Legend.
+Also, in 2019 Rich was honored as a 2019 Ward World’s Volunteer of the Year for his continued service to the Ward World Championship.

 Rich Smoker was announced as a 2019 National Endowment for the Arts National Heritage Fellow, which is the highest honor in folk and traditional arts.